-Disney has done away with free FastPasses in its theme parks in favor of paid Lightning Lanes, and the Unofficial Guide has answers to your questions about this big change to Walt Disney World and the Disneyland Resort.
+Disney has done away with free FastPasses in its theme parks in favor of paid Lightning Lanes, and the Unofficial Guide has answers to your questions about the big changes that Disney Genie and Genie+ are bringing to Walt Disney World and the Disneyland Resort.

 FastPass was a free system for moderating the waiting time for popular attractions.
-This program was retired in 2021 and is being replaced this fall with Lightning Lane, an option that allows guests to skip the regular line for an extra fee.
-Select attractions at Disneyland and Walt Disney World will offer special entrances in addition to their traditional (or virtual) standby queues, called Lightning Lanes.
-Guests using the Lightning Lane get expedited access, typically boarding the ride in 15-20 minutes or less.
+This program was retired in 2021 and has been replaced with Lightning Lane, an option that allows guests to skip the regular line for an extra fee.
+Select attractions at Disneyland and Walt Disney World offer special entrances in addition to their traditional (or virtual) standby queues, called Lightning Lanes.
+Guests using the Lightning Lane get expedited access, typically boarding the ride in 10 minutes or less.

-To gain access to the Lightning Lanes, guests must use Disney Genie, which will be integrated into the Disneyland and Walt Disney World My Disney Experience smartphone apps.
+To gain access to the Lightning Lanes, guests must use Disney Genie, which has been integrated into the Disneyland and Walt Disney World My Disney Experience smartphone apps.
 Genie is a free service that integrates features like park tickets, show schedules, and dining reservations to make customized daily itineraries based on your interests.
-Disney’s marketing materials are vague about how, exactly, Genie is going to organize your day.
-Originally, Genie sounded a lot like our computer-optimized touring plans: You tell Genie what rides you want to ride, and Genie tells you the order in which you should ride those rides to minimize your waits in line, based on Disney’s wait time forecasts.
+Disney’s marketing materials are vague about how, exactly, Genie organizing your day.
+Originally, Genie sounded a lot like Touring Plans’ computer-optimized touring plans: You tell Genie what rides you want to ride, and Genie tells you the order in which you should ride those rides to minimize your waits in line, based on Disney’s wait time forecasts.
 But we don’t think Genie is attempting to minimize your waits in line because there’s no language like that in the promotions.
 Instead, there’s language like “Disney Genie…will maximize your park time, so you can have more fun,” without defining “maximize” or “more fun.”
 And, unlike our Touring Plans, Genie arbitrarily limits the number of attractions on your daily itinerary.